 Post Melodic Black Metal

 Black Metal is infamous, blasphemous, and controversial, yet always on the agenda.
-Since its second wave was dominated by the Scandinavian and Nordic scene in the 90s, the metal scene has never been the same.
+Since its second wave was dominated by the Scandinavian and Nordic scene in the 90s, the Metal scene has never been the same.

 The style created followers and a KVLT status for a long time, whether due to the ideologies or the music itself.